kno10/reversegeocode/README.md

 ## TODO

-1. The actual query code has not yet been written.
-But that is the easiest part, I will add it next.
-2. As is, metadata is not aggregated over the hierarchy yet.
+1. As is, metadata is not aggregated over the hierarchy yet.
 So the index may know that a location is somewhere in New York City, but it doesn't know that NYC is in the state New York, or that this is also part of the United State of America.
 This sounds like an easy job at first, but once you realize that the way administrative regions are organized varies around the world, it's not that easy anymore...
+2. OpenStreetMap data is a bit tricky, and the code extracting the metadata could use more finetuning, as well as more consistent use of tags on OSM itself.

 Contributions are welcome!

 ## Licensing

-The index construction code is AGPL-3 licensed (see [LICENSE](LICENSE)).
+The index ''construction'' code is AGPL-3 licensed (see [LICENSE](LICENSE)).
 I am aware this is a rather restrictive license, but I believe in Copyleft and the GPL.

+The index ''query'' code is using the liberal BSD 2-clause license.

-The data is derived from OpenStreetmap, and thus under the [Open Data Commons Open Database License](http://www.openstreetmap.org/copyright) and you are required to give credit as "© OpenStreetMap contributors".
+The ''data'' is derived from OpenStreetmap, and thus under the [Open Data Commons Open Database License](http://www.openstreetmap.org/copyright) and you are required to give credit as "© OpenStreetMap contributors".

-The index query code will be licensed more liberally, to make it easy to embed.